 C: Another old but powerful language, C is the predecessor to more modern languages like C++ and C#.

 Be sure to learn the most common languages to give yourself the very best career prospects:

 Resources for Learning How to Code

 Considering the popularity, scope, and effort required to code, you might be under the impression that learning to code is expensive.
 This is not always the case.
 Online learning has provided us with platforms and resources that are affordable and effective.

 If you’re interested in learning how to code, here are some free online resources:

-This platform provides some good courses for learning HTML and CSS.
+- Codecademy: This platform provides some good coding courses that guide you through learning HTML and CSS.
 They are comprehensive and great for beginners.

 The Next Step

 When learning how to code, both theory and practice are important.
 Once you gain some basic programming skills you must continually practice to improve and develop.
 Set yourself goals, perhaps build a website or simple application.
 You’ll make many mistakes along the way, but remember, this is the best way to learn and gain valuable experience.

 Free online resources are a great place to start, but to take your education to the next level enroll in our online coding course.
 Kickstart your new career and learn all the skills you need to land a highly paid job in web development.